 Being aware of how we breathe is one of the most important things that we can do to keep healthy.
 By focusing on your breath, your mind automatically relaxes and focuses.
 This helps relaxation and reducing stress.
-Deep breathing also helps you to get more oxygen into your bloodstream and helps you to expel more waste products such as carbon dioxide.
-This also helps to reduce stress as well as creating more energy.
+Deep breathing also helps you to get more oxygen into your bloodstream.

 As a yoga teacher I have learned the difference that 'breathing concentration' can make to your overall health.
 As well as energy, it can regulate your blood and cardio function, increase lung capacity and therefore increase the amount of oxygen you take in and consequently transfer to your organs for optimal function and healing.
 It can both calm and invigorate you at the same time.
 It can focus your mind and steady your body and balance.